In Tennessee

 If my state won’t ban all abortions, what are the limits to abortion?

-Because Tennessee has a “trigger law” banning almost all abortions that would go into effect immediately after Roe, Tennessee’s other, lesser limitations and regulations currently in their law on abortion would no longer be necessary.
+Because Tennessee has a “trigger law” banning almost all abortions, Tennessee’s other, lesser limitations on abortion are no longer necessary.
+TN ST § 39-15-213.

 Are there any exceptions to those limitations placed on abortion?